ArticlePage address: http://www.mnsu.edu/mssa/news/html/homecoming.html

 Off-Campus Senator Jon Sands said he liked that the task force will include a Mankao Area Chamber of Commerce member.

-"I think this is a very good idea, however, I would still like to see IMPACT's input on this," Sands said.
+"I think this is a very good idea, however, I would still like to see Student Events Team's input on this," Sands said.

-Sands said he has been involved with IMPACT and that the team works hard on Homecoming.
-He said he sees this "as a slap in the face" because IMPACT has not been asked to collaborate on the motion.
+Sands said he has been involved with Student Events Team and that the team works hard on Homecoming.
+He said he sees this "as a slap in the face" because Student Events Team has not been asked to collaborate on the motion.

 Afolayan said the motion is not a personal attack and that it would be "silly" for any group or individual to claim ownership of an event that is for the entire campus, community and alumni.
 He cited a part of the motion that read, "MSU students, alumni, faculty, staff, administration and community leaders have not done enough to meet the expectations of an adequate Homecoming celebration."